If the Asian reach the Great Lakes, it’s all over.

 —Installed underwater speakers designed to blast curious Asian carp with uncomfortably loud noises.

-—[REDACTED] water cannons above the electric barriers, which deliver a steady jet of water strong enough to knock back an 80 pound carp mid-leap.
+—Water cannons above the electric barriers, which deliver a steady jet of water strong enough to knock back an 80 pound carp mid-leap.

-The Great Lakes stand among the greatest of US resources, in utility, commerce, and culture.
+The Great Lakes stand among the greatest of US resources, commercially, recreationally, and culturally.
 With this as risk, it is no longer time for half-measures in combatting the menacing plague of the Asian carp.

 Anti-Asian carp advocate Senator Debbie Stabenow (D—Lansing) believes this report and recommendation is the solution needed to protect American ecosystems not just now, but for generations to come, by crushing the Asian carp.
 “Most importantly,” said the senator, “this report gives Congress what it needs to authorize funding for the project and finally advance a much-needed, long-term solution.”